jayliaoo/blinks/README.md

 - 🌓 **Custom Opacity**: Set the transparency of the blink (10-100%)
 - 💬 **Visual Reminder**: "Blink Your Eyes!" text appears during the animation
 - 💧 **Eye Drop Reminder**: Configurable reminders to use eye drops (1-120 minutes)
-  - Interactive popup with Done and Snooze (5 min) options
+  - Interactive popup with Done and Snooze (configurable duration) options
   - Synchronized with blink reminder pause state
 - ⏸️ **Pause/Resume**: Temporarily pause reminders when you need to focus
 - 🚀 **Launch at Login**: Automatically start when you log in